nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 ### Alternate Morpheus CLI example
 The above example makes use of the Morpheus Python API.
-Alternately, we could have constructed the same pipeline using the Morpheus command line tool.
+Alternately, we could test the class-based stage in a pipeline constructed using the Morpheus command line tool.
 We will need to pass in the path to our stage via the `--plugin` argument so that it will be visible to the command line tool.

 > **Note**: For now, registering a stage with the CLI tool is currently only available to class based stages.